timdpaep/de-slimste-mens-ter-wereld/README.md

 ## Start The Game

 Open up the application by: `python3 dsmtw.py listen [PATH OF QUESTIONS] [LIST OF PLAYERS]`.
-If you want to open up the default questions, this command should work: `python3 dsmtw.py listen "./default" "Tim,Willy,René"`
+If you want to open up the default questions, this command should work: `python3 dsmtw.py listen "./default" "Alfred,Marie,Carla"`